Volkswagen Golf review - Engines, drive & performance

 Volkswagen Golf petrol engines

 There's certainly no lack of choice in the engine department.
 The 1.5-litre TSI (113bhp or 148bhp) engine has evolved slightly from the Mk7 Golf, and now replaced the 1.0-litre TSI with 108bhp that was available in pre-facelift cars.
-Most come with a six-speed manual gearbox as standard but can also be chosen with a seven-speed DSG automatic gearbox.
-The eTSI mild-hybrid system is only available with the automatic.
+This can be had with a six-speed manual on entry-level Life cars, while you get the option of a seven-speed automatic on Style cars, which also adds mild-hybrid eTSI tech.

 More reviews